hansomesong/lisp-cache-predication/README.md

 - Keras version:  '1.0.7'
 - Theano version: '0.8.0'

+## Dataset Processing.
+We write a python script, `DatasetParser.py` for auckland-8 dataset processing.
+Run this script with python3.

 ## Example to run the codes.
 The instruction of commands has been clearly stated in the codes (see the  parse_args function).